michaeluno/admin-page-framework/readme.txt

 == Changelog ==

 = 3.8.23 =
+- Added some utility methods dealing with transients.
 - Fixed a bug with the `AdminPageFramework_Utility::getCurrentURL()` method that an extra port was inserted with the server with a custom port.

 = 3.8.22 - 2020/09/11 =